Physcomitrella patens Assembly and Gene Annotation

 About Physcomitrella patens

-Gene annotations are now updated to v1.6 from Cosmoss - The Physcomitrella patens resource.
-Annotations were originally made by JGI using a pipeline to predict and map gene models and associated transcripts/proteins using a variety of tools based on cDNA, protein homology and ab initio methods.
-The release v1.6 contains 32,272 gene models and 38,354 protein-coding transcripts.
-Scaffold and their associated gene models that were identified as contaminants in 2009 have been removed.
+Gene annotation v3.3 used large scale RNA-seq data as expression evidence.
+Annotations predict and map gene models and associated transcripts/proteins using a variety of tools based on cDNA, protein homology and ab initio methods.
+The release v3.3 contains 32,458 gene models and 86,669 protein-coding transcripts.

 Rensing SA, Lang D, Zimmer AD, Terry A, Salamov A, Shapiro H, Nishiyama T, Perroud PF, Lindquist EA, Kamisugi Y et al. 2008.
 Science.
 319:64-69.